Dataset of Random Relaxations for Crystal Structure Search of Li-Si System: Results

-For stress tensor predictions, we put fictitious non-interacting atoms on (100), (010) and (001) planes.
-We used the vector distances from the planes to each atom to compute edge features.
-Each fictitious atom outputs three stress tensor components - e.g. the atom on the x-axis outputs $\sigma_{xx}, \sigma_{yx}, \sigma_{zx}$.\footnote{we investigated three architectures and chose the one with best performance.
-Appendix section {\it Architectures for stress calculations}}

-The force and stress inputs were scaled to have mean 0 and standard deviation 1.
-We used the sum of mean squared errors for forces and stresses for our loss function.
-For data augmentation, we rotate 50\% of the structures at each epoch by 90 degrees, and perturb the atom positions and lattice vectors with Gaussian noise for 30\% of the structures.
-The models were trained with ADAM optimizer with learning rate $10^{-3}$, and the learning rate was halved every 15 steps.
-Using the force and stress outputs, we simulate relaxations using the velocity verlet equations as implemented in VASP with details in the appendix.

-As a baseline, we train another model on predicting crystal energies with a similar architecture, and differentiate the energies to get forces and stresses.
-After the message-passing layers, the node and edge states are aggregated with set2set\cite{set2set} and concatenated with the global state, and passed through two MLP layers of sizes 64 and 32.
+{\bf Stress tensor outputs as global output features.} The 6 independent components of the stress tensor($\sigma_{xx}, \sigma_{yy}, \sigma_{zz}, \sigma_{xy}, \sigma_{yz}, \sigma_{zx}$) are predicted from the graph.
+The node and edge states are aggregated with set2set~\cite{set2set} and concatenated with the global state, and passed through two MLP layers of sizes 64 and 32.
 The final predictions are produced by an output layer without activation.
-The energy inputs were also scaled to have mean 0 and standard deviation 1, and sum of mean squared errors was used as loss function.
-We used rotation augmentation for training the energy model.
+For this model, the distance from each atom to (100), (010) and (001) planes were concatenated to the node feature inputs.

+{\bf Stress tensor outputs from fictitious atoms on cell corners.} We put fictitious non-interacting atoms on the corners of the cells, and predict the stress tensor components from the fictitious atoms.
+Each fictitious atom outputs three stress tensor components - e.g. the fictitious atom on the x-axis outputs $\sigma_{xx}, \sigma_{yx}, \sigma_{zx}$.